WisconsinRobotics/WRover_Software_23-24/src/wr_hsi_sensing/README.md

 ## Launching

 The `hw_test.launch` file starts both the IMU and GPS sensing.
 Currently, since the IMU logic was not run at competition, only the GPS node is started.

+# We're doing rtk now and it'll need a few things

+First we'll need access to a file so run: `sudo chmod a+rw /dev/ttyACM0` Then run the node: `roslaunch wr_hsi_sensing rtk_test.launch`

+To see all ros topics run: `rostopic list`
+To get info of a topic run: `rostopic info /gps/fix` To see all messages on a topic run: `rostopic echo /gps/fix`